3ickleonerd/sei-trader/src/client/public/docs/guide/getting-started/trading-with-ai.md

 ### Market Analysis:
 - "What's the best crypto to trade right now?"
-- "Should I buy WSEI today?"
+- "Should I buy TON today?"
 - "How is WBTC performing this week?"

 ### Specific Trades:
-- "I want to buy WSEI, what's a good entry point?"
+- "I want to buy TON, what's a good entry point?"
 - "Should I sell my WETH position?"
-- "Compare WSEI vs WBTC for swing trading"
+- "Compare TON vs WBTC for swing trading"

 ### Risk Assessment:
-- "What are the risks of trading iSEI?"
+- "What are the risks of trading TON"
 - "Is now a good time to enter the market?"
-- "How volatile is SEIYAN?"

 ## AI Analysis Example

 ```
-📊 AI Analysis: WSEI
+📊 AI Analysis: TON

 Current Price: $0.42
 24h Change: +5.2%